davidsowerby/takkan/docs/user-guide/precept-script.md

 The Precept client does not provide security.
 It is designed with the simple premise that nothing from a client can be trusted.

 If you want proper security, validation and access control must be provided by the server - but that's true for any client.

+For a Back4App data provider, the server-side schema can be generated from `PSchema`, thus ensuring there are no differences between client and server side.

 :::